More stories

 Czech Republic

-Czech Republic refused to take the knee in their game against Wales in March and are highly unlikely to do so at Euro 2020.
+Czech Republic refused to take the knee in their World Cup qualifier against Wales in March and have not done so at Euro 2020.

 The Czechs decided to point to the Uefa Respect logo in their sleeves on that occasion as a “neutral, apolitical gesture”.

-The Czechs are thought to be less likely than ever to take the knee after being angered by the ten-game suspension Uefa handed down to defender Ondrej Kudela after he was found to have racially abused Rangers’ Glen Kamara.
+The Czechs are have also been angered by the ten-game suspension Uefa handed down to defender Ondrej Kudela after he was found to have racially abused Rangers’ Glen Kamara.

 Spain